VCurry20/FDAProject2021/README.md

 Also you can download the code from page to your device.

-None of the tests you run on this binder link will save to or amend the original repository.
+None of the tests you run on this Binder link will save to or amend the original repository.

 <br/>